2014 AQHA Stallion

 Breeding

-Sun Frost; Tuff Time Peppy, Orphan Drift, Poco Speedy and Laughing Boy were cornerstones Cowan sires.
-Cam was shown by the late team roper Rick Rosaschi as a 4-year-old he ended the year in the AQHA top 10 healers and earned his ROM in Healing, and as a 5-year-old with Casper May aboard, Cam finished 4th at the AQHA World Show in Heading – just missing a bronze trophy by ½ a point to an own son of Metallic Cat.
+Sun Frost, Tuff Time Peppy, Orphan Drift, Poco Speedy and Laughing Boy were cornerstone Cowan sires.
+Cam was shown by the late team roper Rick Rosaschi as a 4-year-old he ended the year in the AQHA top 10 heelers and earned his ROM in Heeling, and as a 5-year-old with Casper May aboard, Cam finished 4th at the AQHA World Show in Heading – just missing a bronze trophy by ½ a point to an own son of Metallic Cat.
 Not bad considering Rick was roping on a horse bred to run barrels.
-Cam’s a true athlete; he’s quickness and agility are amazing matched only by his behavior.
+Cam’s a true athlete; his quickness and agility are amazing matched only by his behavior.
 It’s easy to forget he’s a stud.

 Guaranteed Color

 Cam is a perlino AQHA stallion homozygous for both the cream dilution gene and Aqouti Bay/Black gene.
-Explanation, all horses have 2.7 billion gene pairs a gene pair (aka DNA) has 1 gene from their sire and 1 gene from their dam. the name given to all the 2.7 billion DNA pairs is Horse DNA Genome.
+Explanation, all horses have 2.7 billion gene pairs. a gene pair contains 1 gene from their sire and 1 gene from their dam.
+The name given to all the 2.7 billion DNA pairs is Horse DNA Genome.
 Each DNA pair has a single specific purpose.
 The cream dilution gene lightens the horse base color.
 Because Cam is a perlinos he has two DNA cream genes and he will always pass it along.
 Cream gene a dominate gene which means it will be expressed by the baby.
 All of Cams his babies will be either buckskin or palomino.

 There are two other genes that will determine between buckskin and palomino.
 They are Red Factor DNA gene and the Agouti.
 Red Factor DNA gene can be either BLACK or RED.
 Red (sorrel or chestnut) is the horse base color.
 A sorrel horse is a clean slate it carries no dominate color genes.
 Black is dominate, if a horse Red Factor has at least 1 black gene the horse will not be sorrel – it may be true solid black or it may be a bay.
 Cam is heterozygous for the Red Factor he carries 1 black gene and 1 red gene.
 He can pass on either black or red to a baby.